syncfusion-content/blazor-docs/blazor/heatmap-chart/bubble-heatmap.md

 #### Array binding

-The data is represented using array binding with the bubble type is **SizeAndColor** and the tile type is **Bubble** in the [HeatMapCellSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html).
+The data is represented using array binding, which displays the tile type for the cell as **Bubble** and the bubble type with **SizeAndColor**.

 ##### Table